pyparallel/pyparallel/README.md

 ### GIL Semantics Unchanged

 The semantic behavior of the "main thread" (the current thread holding the GIL) is unchanged.
 Instead, we introduce the notion of a parallel thread (or parallel context), and parallel objects, which are `PyObjects` allocated from parallel contexts.
 We provide an efficient way to detect if we're in a parallel thread via the `Py_PXCTX()` macro, as well as a way to detect if a `PyObject` was allocated from a parallel thread via `Py_ISPX(ob)`.
 Using only these two facilities, we are able to intercept all thread-sensitive parts of the interpreter and redirect to our new parallel alternative if necessary.
-(The GIL entry and exit macros, `Py_BEGIN_THREAD_STATE` and `Py_END_THREAD_STATE` respectively, also get ignored in parallel contexts.)
+(The GIL entry and exit macros, `Py_BEGIN_ALLOW_THREADS` and `Py_END_ALLOW_THREADS` respectively, also get ignored in parallel contexts.)

 ### The One New Restriction: Don't Persist Parallel Objects